itkq/kinesis-streams-agent/README.md

 ### At Lest Once
 Sent positions are updated immediately after logs are sent to Amazon Kinesis Streams using PutRecords API.
 Failed records are saved on-memory and retried to send by exponential backoff.
-If kinesis-agent-go has stopped unexpectedly, it send logs not sent yet when restarted.
+If kinesis-streams-agent has stopped unexpectedly, it send logs not sent yet when restarted.

 ## VS.